Back

 Travel Diaries: South Korea, Part 3.

-South Korea is obviously not just Seoul, and it’s always worth visiting other locations.
-To see all that the country has to offer.
+South Korea is obviously not just Seoul, and it's always worth visiting other locations.
+To see all that the country has to offer and boost local economies.

-One of the many recommended spots is Jeju Island, but this time I didn’t manage to go.
-Also, from what I could see from the aeroplane and the train, the countryside is just as beautiful.
+One of the many recommended spots is Jeju Island, but this time I didn't manage to go.
+Also, from what I could see from the aeroplane and the train, the countryside is very beautiful too.

-Instead, I visited Suwon for its magnificent fortress and went to the unique Buddhist temple on the ocean coast of Busan.
-Each of them is easily doable on a one-day trip.
+Instead, I visited Suwon for its magnificent fortress and the unique Buddhist temple on the ocean coast of Busan.
+Each of these is easily doable on a one-day trip.

 Suwon